 Naturalist led Nature Walks, if there is a Nature topic you love, we can dive deep into all of the different sciences to expand your world while learning about the Estes Park rocky mountain region's biology, ecology, botany, birds, flowers, and history.
-A nerd is a person extremely enthusiastic on a particular subject.Book Now
+More details and rates below.Book Now

 Explore all of Rocky Mountain National Park along the paved roadways on this split day morning and evening tour.
 We can see Sunrise and Sunset getting the best parts of the day.
 We'll generally start with the Bear Lake Road area including Bear Lake, then Sprague Lake.
 Both of these walks are a few hundred yards each way offering wonderful views before they get busy in the mid morning.
 Continue on to Moraine Park for a lower grand glacial valley view.
 With 8 hours of time we can either drive Trail Ridge Road to the Alpine Tundra above 12,000 ft. or once open (early July) head up Old Fall River and down Trail Ridge Road.
 There are so many amazing views on Trail Ridge with roadside stops, distant waterfalls and lakes visible only in the spotting scopes and shorter walks to experience the highest continuous paved highway in the continential United States.